tylertrussell/catnado-docgen/README.md

 A Python documentation utility designed to work with `mkdocs`.

-Originally built for [`gae-catnado`](https://www.github.com/tylertrussell/gae-catnado), but it would coul be useful for other projects, too.
+Originally built for [`gae-catnado`](https://www.github.com/tylertrussell/gae-catnado), but it could be useful for other projects, too.

 Install via `pip install catnado-docgen`.